Python Turtle - Lesson 5¶

 sidesvalue and invalidsizevalue

 Run the code.
-Did it follow your prediction?
+Did it do what you expected?

 More testing tips